 To hold another party liable for your harm, you are required to prove that the party breached the duty of care owed to you, and that the breach was the direct cause of your car accident and concussion.

 But keep the following in mind.
 If the other party doesn’t have insurance, or doesn’t have enough insurance to cover your injuries, your case may be futile even if you can prove their negligence.

-How Our Lawyers Can Help Maximize Your Concussion Settlement Amount
+How Our Legal Team Can Help Maximize Your Concussion Settlement Amount

-When you call the California car accident lawyers at the Allen Law Firm, our team will evaluate your case, help you to prove fault and causation, and calculate your damages award.
+When you call the California auto accident attorneys at the Allen Law Firm, our team will evaluate your case, help you to prove fault and causation, and calculate your damages award.